-Description Returns the operation the camera.
-Returns the operational slot number that will be loaded on reboot o the camera.
+Description Returns the operational slot number that will be loaded on reboot of the camera.

-Setting Type Global

 Command OPR:START?

-Parameters none

-Return Values opr_number
+Return Values opr number

-Range 0 to N', maximum settings that once early the setting that once early the setting that once early the setting that once and the setting that setting the setting that setting the setting value limited by the number of operational xisted.
+Range 0 to N', maximum value limited by the number of operational settings that once existed.

-Туре unsigned integer

-Example OPR:START?
-5 query command return value
+Example OPR:START? -- query command

+5.5.8.
 Create New Operational Configuration

-Description Takes the Current Session operational setting and saves it to the User Configuration memory assigning a new operational slot number.
+Description Takes the Current Session operational setting and saves it to the

+User Configuration memory assigning a new operational slot number.
 The operational slot numbers are assigned sequentially.
 The new operational slot number will be returned to the host.
 The OPR:SAVE command will return an error for camera models where all available OPR memory slots are populated by factory configured OPR parameters.
 Note: When a new operational setting is created, any factory correction table associated with the current operational slot will not be copied to the new operational slot setting.
 Corrections, therefore, must be disabled when using the newly created configuration slot for meaningful data to be produced.
 This command is only required when users require custom OPR settings.

-Setting Type N/A

 Command OPR:SAVE

-Parameters none

 Return Values newly created opr_number

 Range 0 to N

-Туре unsigned integer

-Example OPR:SAVE 18 command return value
+Example OPR:SAVE -- command